isyuricunha/linkedin-mass-unfollow/readme.md

 - ✅ Monitor the console output regularly
 - ✅ Use reasonable delay settings
 - ✅ Don't run multiple scripts simultaneously
+- ✅ Stay on the followers page while running (the script will stop automatically if the page changes)
 - ❌ Don't close the browser tab while running
 - ❌ Don't navigate away from the LinkedIn page
 - ❌ Don't run scripts on other LinkedIn pages